jenesq/UFO-s/README.md

 [1] 0.9572585

 The model predicted a hoax correctly 95% of the time.

+### UFO Hoax Data Points Mapped:

 ### World Map Displaying the UFO Sightings: